CDRT/docs/bios/settings/thinkpad/keyboardmouse.md

 <details><summary>F1-F12 as Primary Function</summary>

+Whether to disable the hotkey functionality of the function keys (F1, F2, and so on) in Windows 8.1/10, to avoid having to press Fn to use the function.

+?> When switched `Off`, the special hotkey functionality will be enabled.

+?> The methods differ by model.
+Examples: <br>  - ["How to use the function keys without pressing Fn in Windows 8.1/10" at Lenovo Support](https://pcsupport.lenovo.com/us/en/products/laptops-and-netbooks/thinkpad-l-series-laptops/thinkpad-l15-type-20u7-20u8/solutions/HT103044) <br> - ["Function keys are not working" at Lenovo Support](https://pcsupport.lenovo.com/us/en/products/laptops-and-netbooks/thinkpad-l-series-laptops/thinkpad-l15-type-20u7-20u8/solutions/ht510960) <br>

-One of 2 Possible options:
+Possible options:

-1. On - Executes the F1-F12 function.
+1. On -
-2.	**Off** - Executes the special function.
-Default.
+2.	**Off** - Default.

-Alternatively, to switch to above two options, press Fn+Esc to use FnLk (Fn Lock).
-LED in on when FnLk is enabled.
+!> Alternatively, to switch to above two options, press Fn+Esc to use FnLk (Fn Lock).
+LED is on when FnLk is enabled.

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
 |:---|:---|:---|:---|